rajdeeppandhare/CLAUDE-SKILLS/README.md

   <summary>🗄️ <strong>DB Architect</strong></summary>

 _Short overview:_
 A database design and integration skill for Claude that analyzes your codebase and produces a complete database architecture with schema, setup instructions, and copy-paste-ready code.
-Drop your G[...]
+Drop your GitHub URL and get a firm database recommendation with zero hand-waving.

 - **Key features:**
     - Analyzes your codebase across data shape, query patterns, scale signals, and stack